-- CAMHS Resources – a pool of resources from across the internet that are available to help support mental health and well-being.
+- CAMHS Resources – a pool of resources available to help support mental health and well-being.

-- GOV UK guidance on coronavirus testing – Unpaid carers have now been added to the list of essential workers and those prioritised for COVID-19 testing in England.
+- GOV UK guidance on coronavirus testing – Unpaid carers added to the list of essential workers and those prioritised for COVID-19 testing in England.
 Scotland, Wales and Northern Ireland have their own lists and criteria linked to within this guidance.

-- GOV UK updated Coronavirus guidance (from 13th May) for England.
-If you live in Scotland, Wales or Northern Ireland, specific guidance for those parts of the UK is available here.
+- GOV UK updated Coronavirus guidance & FAQs (after 4th July) for England.
+People in Scotland, Wales and Northern Ireland should follow the specific rules in those parts of the UK.

 Returning to School

-- PDA Society Coronavirus Q&A video: Preparing children for life after the coronavirus outbreak.
-A written summary is also available.
+- PDA Society Coronavirus Q&A video: Preparing children for life after the coronavirus outbreak and written summary.

-- Preparing Autistic & SEND Children for going back to school – Free online course by Reachout ASC.
+- Preparing Autistic & SEND Children for going back to school – Free online course by Reachout ASC (not PDA specific).

 - From Freedom to Lockdown by Holly Clarke (age 13) – Holly shares her perspective on lockdown and returning to school in this video with helpful insight and PDA support tips.